Szczecin: Middle Ages

-After the Battle of Verchen in 1164, Szczecin duke Bogusław I, Duke of Pomerania became a vassal of the Duchy of Saxony's Henry the Lion.
-In 1173, Szczecin castellan Wartislaw II, could not resist a Danish attack and became vassal of Denmark.
+After the Battle of Verchen in 1164, Stettin duke Bogusław I, Duke of Pomerania became a vassal of the Duchy of Saxony's Henry the Lion.
+In 1173, Stettin castellan Wartislaw II, could not resist a Danish attack and became vassal of Denmark.
 In 1181, Bogusław became a vassal of the Holy Roman Empire.
 In 1185, Bogusław again became a Danish vassal.
-Despite falling under foreign suzerainty, local dukes maintained close ties with the fragmented Polish realm, and future Polish monarch Władysław III Spindleshanks stayed at the local court of Duke Bogusław I in 1186, on behalf of his father, Duke of Greater Poland Mieszko III the Old, who also periodically was the High Duke of Poland.
+Despite falling under foreign suzerainty, local dukes maintained close ties with the fragmented Polish realm, and future Polish monarch Władysław III Spindleshanks stayed at the local court of Duke Bogusław I in 1186, on behalf of his father Mieszko III the Old, Duke of Greater Poland, who also periodically was the High Duke of Poland.
 Following a conflict between his heirs and Canute VI of Denmark, the settlement was destroyed in 1189, but the fortress was reconstructed and manned with a Danish force in 1190.
-While the empire restored its superiority over the Duchy of Pomerania in the Battle of Bornhöved in 1227, Szczecin was one of two bridgeheads remaining under Danish control (until 1235; Wolgast until 1241/43 or 1250).
+While the empire restored its superiority over the Duchy of Pomerania in the Battle of Bornhöved in 1227, Stettin was one of two bridgeheads remaining under Danish control (until 1235; Wolgast until 1241/43 or 1250).

 In the second half of the 12th century, a group of German tradesmen ("multus populus Teutonicorum" from various parts of the Holy Roman Empire) settled in the city around St. Jacob's Church, which was donated in 1180 by Beringer, a trader from Bamberg, and consecrated in 1187.
-Hohenkrug (now in Szczecin Struga) was the first village in the Duchy of Pomerania that was clearly recorded as German (villa teutonicorum) in 1173.
+Hohenkrug (now Zdunowo) was the first village in the Duchy of Pomerania that was clearly recorded as German (villa teutonicorum) in 1173.
 Ostsiedlung accelerated in Pomerania during the 13th century.
-Duke Barnim I of Pomerania granted Szczecin a local government charter in 1237, separating the German settlement from the Slavic community settled around the St. Nicholas Church in the neighbourhood of Kessin (Chyzin).
+Duke Barnim I of Pomerania granted Stettin a local government charter in 1237, separating the German settlement from the Slavic community settled around the St. Nicholas church in the neighbourhood of Kessin (Chyzin).
 In the charter, the Slavs were put under Germanic jurisdiction.

-When Barnim granted Szczecin Magdeburg rights in 1243, part of the Slavic settlement was reconstructed.
+When Barnim granted Stettin Magdeburg rights in 1243, a part of the Slavic settlement was reconstructed.
 The duke had to promise to level the burgh in 1249.
 Most Slavic inhabitants were resettled to two new suburbs north and south of the town.

-In 1249, Barnim I also granted Magdeburg town privileges to the town of Damm (also known as Altdamm) on the eastern bank of the Oder.
-Damm merged with neighbouring Szczecin on 15 October 1939 and is now the Dąbie neighbourhood.
+In 1249, Barnim I also granted equivalent Magdeburg town privileges to the town of Damm (also known as Altdamm, now the Dąbie neighbourhood) on the eastern bank of the Oder.
+Damm merged with neighbouring Stettin on 15 October 1939.
 This town had been built on the site of a former Pomeranian burg, "Vadam" or "Dambe", which Boleslaw had destroyed during his 1121 campaign.